GoogleCloudPlatform/container-engine-accelerators/gke-topology-scheduler/README.md

 ## Prerequisites

-For topology awareness to be enabled, a GKE node pool has to be created with compact placement.
+For topology awareness to be enabled in A3M, a GKE node pool has to be created with compact placement.
 Specifically, the `physical_host` attribute [ref](https://cloud.google.com/compute/docs/instances/use-compact-placement-policies#verify-vm-location) should be present for each GPU node in the cluster.